vishal1303/Programmable-Dataplane/examples/id_forwarding/README.md

 8. To shutdown the network,
   - Type `exit` in the terminal running mininet CLI, followed by `./clean.sh`
-  - Next, shutdown the Linux VM by running `shutdown -h now`
+  - Next, shutdown the linux VM by running `shutdown -h now`
   - All other terminals can be terminated by simply pressing `cntrl+C`